An Online Bachelor's Degree For ASL & English Interpreting

 Only Online CCIE-Accredited Program

-The ASLEI program is accredited by the Commission on Collegiate Interpreter Education (CCIE) and it is the only distance-delivered interpreter education program in the nation to have achieved this distinction.
+The ASLEI program is accredited by the Commission on Collegiate Interpreter Education (CCIE) and it is the only distance-delivered interpretation bachelor’s degree in the nation to have achieved this distinction

 We also encourage you to visit the extensive ASLEI bachelor's degree information available on the Department of American Sign Language & Interpreting Studies (ASLIS) website: